Faysal Quraishi: Television

 Faysal has appeared as a judge on competition shows Dum Hai To Entertain Kar and Nachle.
 He also hosted the reality show Hero Banney Ki Tarang and the morning show Muskurati Morning on TV One.

-From 2016 to 2019, Quraishi hosted the morning show Salam Zindagi which aired on ARY Zindagi.
-He was appointed CLF Goodwill Ambassador by the Children's Literature Festival on 30 July 2019.
+From 2016 to 2019, Quraishi hosted the morning show Salam Zindagi on ARY Zindagi.
+He was appointed Children's Literature Festival (CLF) Goodwill Ambassador on 30 July 2019.

-Production
+Films

+He made his film acting debut in 1992.
 He became a producer in 2017 with the production house Connect Studios, and owns a film production house named Faysal Quraishi Films.